MikulasBar/gridfind/README.md

 [![Pub Popularity](https://img.shields.io/pub/popularity/gridfind)](https://pub.dev/packages/gridfind/score)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Provides path finding algorithms for 2D n*m grid.

-There is currently only GridBFS algorithm.
+Gridfind is a Dart package that provides a collection of pathfinding algorithms for both 2D grids and graphs.
+It is designed to be easy to use.

 ## Features

-- Breadth-First Search (BFS) algorithm for pathfinding
-- Easy to use API
-- Customizable grid size and nodes
+### Grid-Based Pathfinding
+- BFS
+- DFS
+- Dijkstra's Algorithm
+- A* Algorithm
+- Diagonal Movement Support: Option to allow diagonal movement in grid-based pathfinding.

+### Graph-Based Pathfinding
+- BFS
+- Dijkstra's Algorithm
+- A* Algorithm

 ## Examples